molikto/mlang/README.md

 [![Join the chat at https://gitter.im/mlang-discuess/community](https://badges.gitter.im/mlang-discuess/community.svg)](https://gitter.im/mlang-discuess/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+* main blocking problems
+    * how the "terrible way" of implementing face restrictions done
+         * how to implement if efficiently?
+    * interval and extension types: are they Kan? do we need a multi sort system?
+    * read more code, is the idea of "implicit argument on the right" enough for most cases?

 * when you are not sure, implement the one that is 1. easy to implement 2. restricted 3. enough for now

 * roadmap